Disease Guide ·Lymphoma (Cancer) ·2026

 Annual and Lifetime Caps

-Some policies cap chemotherapy coverage or have annual maximums that a full CHOP protocol can exceed.
-Check whether your policy has per-condition limits.
-A $5,000 annual cap won't cover the full course of chemo.
+Some policies cap chemotherapy or have annual maximums that CHOP can exceed.
+Check for per-condition limits.
+A $5,000 cap won't cover the full course.

 🇺🇸 US Pet Insurance Guide